TelenorCERT/splunk-tstats/README.md

-# splunk-tstats
-Speeding up incident response using Splunk.
+# Speeding up incident response using Splunk.

 The path to achieve *Warp Speed*.